One Winter in Denver …

 I enter Whole Paycheck and find a tall skinny teenager pacing back and forth, flapping his hands, mumbling to himself.
 He doesn’t make eye contact as I pass by him and — boy, does he seem anxious!
 The whole time I’m in the store I keep checking in on him and his behavior hasn’t changed.
 I wonder, whose child is he?
 Does he work here?
 This is not a purposeful activity for him!

-I immediately get on my cell phone and call Tracy: “What should I do?
+I immediately get on my cell phone to call Tracy: “What should I do?
 How can we help this young man?”
 Tracy calms me down and reminds me I am on a shopping trip — not a developmental-screening outing.